Ludikart/passtor/README.md

 The program has some limitations and I don't recommend actually using it for storing your passwords.

 The server can be hosted anywhere, as hidden services don't need a static IP address.

+To use the client, a tor socks5 proxy must be running on 127.0.0.1:9050 (the default address)

+The server's user database is currently initialized using the databasefunctions script and schema.sql file in the same directory the server is run in.